 Traditionally, metering has been used by utility companies to measure energy and bill for the quantity or volume of the utility being delivered and for a network to be balanced between the supplier and the shipper.

-For some energy-intensive industries energy cost is the highest and for many others it is the second highest cost after staff salaries.
-Therefore, effective energy management is a big concern saving money and resources at the same time.
+For some energy-intensive industries, energy cost is the highest and for many others, it is the second-highest cost after staff salaries.
+Therefore, measure energy for effective energy management is a big concern for saving money and resources at the same time.
 In order to save, you should know how much you consume.
 Metering plays a big role here.

 Industrial gases are normally measured in terms of equivalent volume units at stated reference conditions (temperature and pressure).
-To facilitate this, a gas metering system typically include volumetric flow metering device, pressure and temperature sensors and a computational device as shown in the figure below.
+To facilitate this, a gas metering system typically include a volumetric flow metering device, pressure and temperature sensors, and a computational device as shown in the figure below.

 Volumetric flow measuring devices can be of different categories including:

 - Differential pressure meters (eg. orifice or Pitot tube)